John Haglelgam

-John Richard Haglelgam (born August 10, 1949 in Eauripik, Yap) was the second President of the Federated States of Micronesia.
+John Richard Haglelgam (August 10, 1949 – September 12, 2024) was a Micronesian politician who served as the second President of the Federated States of Micronesia.

-Background and earlier life
+Background and early life

-He was born on August 10, 1949 on the island of Eauripik in Yap State.
-He attended Eauripik Elementary School and the Outer Islands High School on Ulithi, Yap from 1964–1968.
+Haglelgam was born on August 10, 1949, on the island of Eauripik in Yap State.
+He attended Eauripik Elementary School and the Outer Islands High School on Ulithi, Yap from 1964 to 1968.
 In 1968, he received an AFS scholarship to spend his senior year at Beaverton High School in Beaverton, Oregon.
 After graduating from Beaverton High School in 1969, Mr. Haglelgam enrolled at the University of Hawaii where he received a Bachelor of Arts degree in Political Science in 1973.
-He attended Willamette University College of Law in Salem, Oregon for one year and returned home to run for a seat in the Congress of Micronesia House of Representatives to represent the Outer Islands of Yap.
+He attended Willamette University College of Law in Salem, Oregon, for one year and returned home to run for a seat in the Congress of Micronesia House of Representatives to represent the Outer Islands of Yap.
 After serving a term in the House of Representatives, Haglelgam returned to the University of Hawaii at Manoa as a graduate student sponsored by the East West Center.
 Haglelgam was at the University of Hawaii when he was re-elected to a second term in the House of Representatives.
 He received a Master of Arts degree in Political Science in the spring of 1977.
 One year after his unsuccessful bid for reelection in 1991, Mr. Haglelgam attended Harvard’s Kennedy School where he received a master's degree in Public Administration (MPA) in 1993.

-Mr. Haglelgam began his sixteen years of service to the people of Micronesia in 1974 when he successfully ran for a seat in the House of Representatives of the Congress of Micronesia.
+Haglelgam began his sixteen years of service to the people of Micronesia in 1974 when he successfully ran for a seat in the House of Representatives of the Congress of Micronesia.
 Mr. Haglelgam was a member of the House of Representatives until the ratification of the FSM Constitution in 1978.
 He was a member of the Interim Congress until the election for members of the First Congress of the Federated States of Micronesia in 1979.
 After the late Petrus Tun’s election to the FSM vice presidency, Mr. Haglelgam ran successfully as a write-in candidate for the vacant Yap’s at-large seat in the FSM Congress.
 Haglelgam served two terms in the FSM Congress.
 During his last term, he served as the floor leader.